Building Strong Bodies: Becoming a Physical Therapist

 Clinical Experience

 As mentioned earlier, DPT programs include clinical rotations to provide students with real-world experience.
 These rotations typically take place in various healthcare settings, such as hospitals, outpatient clinics, and rehabilitation centers.
-Clinical experience is crucial for gaining practical skills and applying theoretical knowledge in a supervised environment.
+Clinical experience is crucial for gaining skills and applying theoretical knowledge in a supervised environment.

 Furthermore, many DPT programs require students to complete a certain number of hours of clinical experience before graduation.
 This may involve working with patients under the supervision of licensed physical therapists.
 These hands-on experiences help students develop essential skills, such as conducting assessments, creating treatment plans, and implementing therapeutic exercises.